 Stock options are granted to the Executive Team and selected employees.
 The exercise prices of options granted are originally the same as the market price at the date of each granting except for options granted in June 2019, when the exercise price was the same as the final offer price in the listing on Euronext.
 The exercise prices are adjusted afterwards according to dividend per share when paid, i.e. the exercise prices are lowered by the same amount as the paid dividend per share (cent against cent).
 The exercise prices of options granted 2015 - 2016 are subject to a hurdle rate.
-For options from 2015 it is 3% annually and 2% for options from 2016.
-Exercise prices in other outstanding options are not affected by a hurdle rate.
+For options from 2015 it is 3% annually and 2% for options are not affected by a hurdle rate.